-CHAPTER 4: Air Quality Division
+Air Quality Division

 The objectives of the Air Quality Division are to achieve and maintain the ambient air quality standards, to protect the quality of the air in the state, including areas that have air cleaner than the standards, and to implement federal and state air quality rules and regulations.
-Each year, thousands of tons of air pollutants are emitted into the air from industrial and other man-made activities.
-Many of these air pollutants affect human health, reduce visibility, cause property damage and harm the environment.
-The air pollutants of most concern are particulate matter, carbon monoxide, nitrogen oxides, sulfur dioxide, ozone, lead, and 187 listed hazardous air pollutants.
+Thousands of tons of air pollutants are emitted into the air in Nebraska each vear from industrial and other man-made activities.
+Air pollutants can affect human health. reduce visibility, cause property damage and harm the environment.
+The regulated air pollutants of most concern are particulate matter, carbon monoxide, nitrogen oxides, sulfur dioxide, ozone, lead and 187 listed hazardous air pollutants.